-Two Opus CDFs are supplied in the OpusFSI_v5 folder (Opus_PMDG_737NGX.CDF and Opus_RealAir_Legacy.CDF) containing camera definitions for the PMDG 737NGX and RealAir Lancair Legacy aircraft respectively.
+Two Opus CDFs are supplied in the OpusFSI\v6 folder (Opus\PMDG\737NGX.CDF and Opus\RealAir\Legacy.CDF) containing camera definitions for the PMDG 737NGX and RealAir Lancair Legacy aircraft respectively.
 A selection of CDFs are also available on our Downloads page for import but CDFs cannot be imported if they were saved on newer versions of OpusFSI.
 After importing edit the camera view to change the key/button assignments for the views if required.

-All your camera definitions for your main server system are stored in the FSXSERVER.CAM file for FSX, FSESERVER.CAM file for FSX Steam Edition, or P3DSERVER.CAM for P3D.
-Importing from a Camera Definition File (CDF) will automatically save your current camera views and backup your current CAM file into the <system>UNDO.CAM file.
-For example, when importing into your main system's camera views on an FSX system your current definitions will be saved in FSXSERVER_UNDO.CAM.
-To undo the camera import just delete your FSXSERVER.CAM file and rename FSXSERVER_UNDO.CAM to FSXSERVER.CAM.
+All your camera definitions for your main server system are stored in P3DSERVER.CAM.
+Importing from a Camera Definition File (CDF) will automatically save your current camera views and backup your current CAM file into the P3D\UNDO.CAM file.
+To undo the camera import just delete your P3DSERVER.CAM file and rename P3DSERVER\UNDO.CAM to P3DSERVER.CAM.
 You may notice CAM files with additional date stamps, these are copies of your CAM file automatically saved by the software to provide roll back options.